 Japan is a magical place that is full of different experiences for the various travelers that visit the country each year.
 There are so many things to experience for the foodies, the historians, the pop culture geeks, and even for families.
 This statement holds true in the city I have called home for the past four years: Nagoya.

-Nagoya is situated between Osaka and Tokyo and is about a two-hour train ride from Tokyo by the bullet train.
+Nagoya is situated between Osaka and Tokyo and is about a two-hour train ride from Tokyo by the bullet train which makes it an easy day trip from Tokyo.
 The public transportation here is very convenient, reliable, and reasonably priced.
 Nagoya has many treasures that a tourist should visit, and one of them is close to my apartment.

 Nittaiji Temple is a grand Buddhist temple that is located in the Kakuzan area.
 Intriguing, Kakuozan, derives from the words “Kakuo” Buddha and “Zan/Yama” mountain.
 Also, Nittaiji comes from “ni” Japan, “Tai” Thailand, and “Ji” temple.